Studying for a PhD with the EPSRC CDT in Aerosol Science:

 24. How will I keep in touch with my cohort during my PhD?

-You will continue to participate in the CDT’s network throughout your PhD, hopefully forming a network that will be of benefit in your future career.
-Throughout your PhD, you will have a weekly opportunity to listen to a webinar (a research seminar broadcast online) presented by leading researchers from around the world.
+You will continue to participate in the CDT community throughout your PhD, hopefully forming a network that will be of benefit in your future career.
+Throughout your PhD, you will have opportunities to listen to regular CDT webinars presented by leading researchers from around the world.
 You will also continue to work with your peers, supporting each other’s progress through thematic research groups and contributing to a journal club.
-You will attend the annual CDT conference and summer schools each year in specialist areas of aerosol science.
+You will participate in the annual CDT conference, having the opportunity to present your work as a poster or talk to CDT cohorts, academics and industry partners.
+An annual residential summer school during years 2-4 gives the cohorts an opportunity to develop new relationships and build on existing ones, while receiving additional training in specialist areas of aerosol science, as well as continuing professional development.

 25. What mentoring will I receive?